 Fast-forwarding to 2021, we have almost completed the new version of this online assessment that helps companies answer this question.
 The tool also proved to be beneficial for educational and coaching purposes.
 The treasury community, universities, IT and assessment specialists all contributed.
 We felt it was time to take a step back, evaluate and see if adjustments are necessary.

-How did we assess the assessment and what did we learn?
+How did we assess the Treasurer Test and what did we learn?

 Of course, we asked assessment candidates as well as companies using the report about their experiences.
 Partly structured, partly in non-structured interviews.
 Furthermore, after four years, we gathered a lot of, anonymized, data.
 We asked a mathematician to digest and create information.
 His analysis taught us a lot.
 These were our most important findings: